ubc/profile-cct/readme.txt

 By default the full view will be shown, but you can set display="list" instead to show the list view.

 == Change log ==
+= Version 1.1.8 =
+* made it so that you can place the plugin into which every folder.
+* better error on settings page
+* Bug fix for the ordering of the items

 = Version 1.1.7 =
 * bug fix for IE7 Tabs didn't display properly